-Over the years, multiple studies have shown that taking probiotics can have tremendous benefits for your digestive health.
+Over the years, multiple studies have shown that taking probiotics can have tremendous benefits for your digestive health—and your infant's too.
 But did you know that these good types of bacteria can also have positive effects on pregnancy?

-According to the findings, taking probiotics during the third trimester was strongly linked to a lower preeclampsia risk, while drinking probiotic milk in early pregnancy showed a decrease in preterm deliveries.
+According to the findings, taking probiotics in pregnancy during the third trimester was strongly linked to a lower preeclampsia risk, while drinking probiotic milk in early pregnancy showed a decrease in preterm deliveries.

-Preeclampsia is a serious condition marked by high blood pressure and protein in the urine that affects 2 to 8% of all pregnancies globally, according to the National Institute of Child Health and Human Development.
-And more than one in 10 babies are born premature, which is defined as arrival before 37 weeks of pregnancy, according to the World Health Organization.
+Preeclampsia is a serious medical condition marked by high blood pressure and protein in the urine that affects 2% to 8% of all pregnancies globally, according to the National Institute of Child Health and Human Development.
+And more than 1 in 10 babies are born premature, which is defined as arrival before 37 weeks of pregnancy, according to the World Health Organization.

 To reach their findings, a team of Norwegian and Swedish scientists studied data on more than 70,000 pregnancies from the Norwegian Mother and Child Cohort Study (MoBa) launched by the Norwegian Institute of Public Health in 1999.
 As part of the countrywide study, mamas-to-be submitted their medical histories, as well as information on their health, diets and lifestyles at 15, 22 and 30 weeks of pregnancy.